Booking Terms & Conditions

 Deposit and Final Payment: You will be required to pay a deposit or deposits when booking.
 Your consultant will advise you of how much that will be.
 All deposits are non-refundable for changes of mind or cancellations by you (subject to your rights under the Australian Consumer Law).
 Final payment is required no later than 6 weeks prior to departure unless otherwise stated.
 Some airfares or services must be paid in full at the time of booking.

 Credit card fees: Payments by Visa, MasterCard and American Express cards attract surcharges of 1.55%.
-Bank/Eftpos cards attract surcharges of 0.15%.
 International cards, if accepted by our merchant facility, will attract a surcharge of 2.5%.
+Bank/Eftpos cards attract no surcharge.
 You authorise us to charge all fees incurred by you in relation to the services provided to the credit card or debit card designated by you.
 If payment is not received from the card issuer or its agents for any reason, you agree to pay us all amounts due immediately on demand.

-Other modes of payment: Payments by B-Pay, bank transfer, cash or cheque can take up to 5 business days to process.
+Other modes of payment: Payments by bank transfer, cash or cheque can take up to 5 business days to process.
 If you are paying by this method you will need to make the payment at least 3 business days prior to the travel due date.
+Paypal payments are now accepted but are subject to a surcharge of 2.6%.
 You must notify your consultant of your payment once it has been made.

 Taxes: Airline taxes are subject to change and are confirmed at the time your airline ticket is issued.
 There may also be a local tax charged at some airports.